 The brochure and an application form can be secured by contacting the Admissions Office, Campbell University Divinity School, P.O.
-Drawer 4050, Buies Creek, NC.
+Drawer 4050, Buies Creek, NC 27506.
 Inquiries can be received by telephone at 1-800-760-9827, ext.
-1830 or by visiting our website at http://divinity.campbell.edu.
+1830, by email at divinityadmissions@campbell.edu, or by visiting our website at divinity.campbell.edu.